fvaloyd/ecommerce-service/README.md

 ### Infrastructure

 This layer manages all external dependencies such as stripe, Cloudinary, and so on and also only depends on the core layer

+### Contracts

+This layer is a shared classlib to be able to communicate with the api from other app, for example a web-client or mobil-client can communicate with the api using this classlib with refit.

 ### Api